bchesnut19/wifi_connectivity_bot/Readme.txt

 **********************************
--Add functionality to update webpage with log files* -Fix tweet_date_formatter for when only one unit is tweeted
+-Add functionality to update webpage with log files* -Fix tweet_date_formatter for when only one unit is tweeted, WROTE, NEED TO TEST *
+-Test to make sure bot functions properly when wifi actually goes down.*
 -Add new documentation for scripts
--Test to make sure bot functions properly when wifi actually goes down.
 -Attempting to remove bash script calls (probably more trouble than its worth)